KenethGarcia/ClassiPyGRB/README.md

 ## Third step: Zero Padding
-With all GRBs limited out of $T_{100}$ and normalized, we need now to zero-pad their light curves to place them on the same time basis.
-The `zero_pad` instance performs this job by checking the max length of a data set and looking for the best suitable array size to do Fast Fourier Transform (FFT, the next step in data pre-processing).
+With all GRBs limited out of $T_{100}$ and normalized, we need to zero-pad their light curve to place them on the same time basis.
+The `zero_pad` instance performs this by checking the max length of a data set and looking for the best suitable array size to do Fast Fourier Transform (FFT, the next step in data pre-processing).

 Here, we are going to see how this function zero pad the data at its end for the random selected GRB before: